stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Group information

 *   **Record last updated.** Date and time when the record was last updated.
 Click **Record last updated** to see the next three fields.
 *   **Source.** Name of the user who last updated the record.
 *   **Record created.** Date and time when the record was created.
 *   **Source.** Name of the user who created the record.
 *   **Name.** Name of the group.
 *   **Code.** Code for the group.
 *   **Fiscal year.** Name of the twelve-month period your library uses to manage its finances.
 The current fiscal year displays as the default.
-Use the drop down list to select a different fiscal year.
+Use the drop-down list to select a different fiscal year.
 The financial summary information displays for the fiscal year selected.
 *   **Status.** Status of the group: Active, Inactive, Frozen.
 *   **Acquisition units.** All acquisition units assigned to the group.
 *   **Description.** Description of the group.

-**Financial Summary**
+##### Financial Summary

 **Funding Information**
 *   **Initial allocation.** The amount of the first allocation made to a budget, summarized for all fund budgets for the group.